jesmithiv/jesmithiv.github.io/_posts/2016-07-12-app-review-resolution.md

 I'm planning to try an experiment.
 I'm setting a weekly reminder to review an app—*any* app that I use all the time but haven't yet reviewed.
 It doesn't have to be a dissertation—just a (mostly) five-star rating and a couple of lines.

 It seems like a small service cost to pay for great app development and frees me to continue canceling out of any rating prompts I get while using apps.

+It would be cool if there was an "app review day," too: a day for just saying thanks to your favorite app developers.